 Klod Kokini is Associate Dean for Academic Affairs and Professor of Mechanical Engineering and Biomedical Engineering at Purdue University.
 He is responsible for faculty recruiting, hiring, retention, development, climate, success, and recognition--as well as faculty and staff diversity and inclusion education.
 He holds B.S.M.E., M.S.M.E. and Ph.D. degrees.
 A Fellow of the ASME and the American Institute for Medical and Biological Engineering, he is also a member of the ASME Diversity and Inclusion Strategic Committee.

 Robbie Marks, of Marks Information, specializes in gathering, evaluating, organizing, managing and sharing information.
 She holds a Master’s degree in Library Science and certification in Information Management.

-Glen Kauffman provides administrative support for TECAID.
-She has over 15 years experience as a Program Coordinator for international students in a university setting, with degrees in Education and Biology.
+Glen Kauffman provided administrative support for TECAID.
+She has over 15 years of experience as a Program Coordinator for international students in a university setting, with degrees in Education and Biology.

 The biggest gain was perspective.
 Seemingly small victories can effect more change than we realize and all accomplishments should be appreciated.
 What appears to be a barrier might not be as insurmountable as it first appears and might even end up being a resource before all is said and done.
 Conflict doesn’t have to be a negative; on the contrary, it can help stimulate discussion and bring in viewpoints that hadn’t yet been considered.”